Gallery Tours

 Payment – The City of Surrey will invoice your school directly in the first week of the month your program is scheduled.
 For inquiries regarding invoicing or payment, email prccustomerservice@surrey.ca.

 Cancellations require a minimum of three weeks’ notice.
 After this time, the program is non-refundable.
-Exceptions will be made in the event of school closure.
+Exceptions will be made if your class is unable to attend due to a weather-related school closure.